michael-basil/michael-basil.github.io/health.md

 ## Upon writing this and reflecting what did I realize?

 I've come a long way.
 There is a long journey ahead.
-Everything above was more effective and useful than anything offered or suggested to me by health professionals.
+Everything above was more effective and useful than anything offered or suggested to me by traditional health professionals.

 💯 🌿 😏